openshift/enhancements/enhancements/cluster-logging/hypershift-audit-logs.md

 ## Summary

 In a self contained cluster, users can forward application, infrastructure and audit logs.
-In a hypershift hosted cluster, API server audit logs are not exposed in the hosted cluster or on the data plane, they are generated in Hosted Control Plane (HCP) pods on a management cluster.
+In a hypershift hosted cluster, API server audit logs are not exposed in the hosted cluster or on the data plane.
+They are generated in Hosted Control Plane (HCP) pods on a management cluster and forwarded via HTTP web-hook.

 This proposal deploys the existing Cluster Logging Operator (CLO) on management and hosted clusters.
-The CLO supports both the cluster service provider and cluster service consumer personas by permitting destinations to be configured on the hosted control plane (for service provider) and the data plane (for service consumer) independently.
-Each destination may independently filter events forwarded to each destination by way of an optional Policy.
+The CLO provides a ClusterLogForwarder resource (CLF) that collects and forwards logs.
+On the hosted cluster, a CLF can be configured to receive audit logs from the management cluster and forward them to customer-configured destinations.

-This proposal adds a "Hypershift Logging Operator" (HLO) on the management cluster.
+On the management cluster, this proposal adds a "Hypershift Logging Operator" (HLO).
-The HLO combines data-plane and control-plane configuration on the control plane, so that the CLO on the _management_ cluster can forward API audit logs for both personas.
-The CLO on the _hosted_ cluster continues to forward other logs for the consumer persona as before.
+The HLO watches _data-plane_ CLF resources, when it sees one configured to receive audit logs it updates a _control_plane_ CLF to do the forwarding.
+The control plane CLF is also used to forward to Splunk and optionally CloudWatch from the control plane directly.

 **NOTE**: This proposal depends on [api-audit-log-policy](api-audit-log-policy.md) Please read that proposal for details not covered here.

 ## Motivation

+- Forward API server audit logs from the management cluster to the hosted cluster, based on hosted cluster configuration.
+- Allow hosted cluster user to forward HCP audit logs in the same way as logs collected from the hosted cluster.
 - Allow audit logs consumers with different requirements to get the subset logs they need.
-- Forward API server audit logs from the management cluster, as they are not available in the hosted cluster.
 - Replace the SD Splunk forwarder with the CLO which is more flexible and feature-rich.
-- Separate configuration so that service consumer can request management cluster forwarding, but the service provider has final control.

 ### User Stories

 #### As a service consumer, I want to forward selected API audit logs to my chosen destinations

+- Have audit logs forwarded automatically from control-plane CLF to data-plane CLF.
-- configure API audit policy and forwarding using hosted cluster resource.
+- Configure API audit policy and forwarding on my data-plane CLF.
-- have the desired audit logs forwarded from the management cluster to my destination.
+- Forward audit logs in the same way as logs collected from the hosted cluster.

 #### As a service provider, I want to forward selected API audit logs to my chosen destinations

 - configure the SD internal audit policy
 - configure API audit policy and forwarding using name-spaced logging customer resources in the management cluster.
-  - for example: Red Hat Service Delivery team forwards audit logs to internal splunk destination.
+  - for example: Red Hat Service Delivery team forwards audit logs to internal Splunk destination.
 - independent of user configuration.

 ### Goals